enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 INTERMEDIATE PACKAGES
 Sometimes you spend 10s of hours on an article that flops.
-You never seems to write what your audience wants and...
+Too much of You never seems to write what your audience wants and...
 You never know what your audience wants and it can be demotivating.
 A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.
+ Instead of finishing becu
- A better strategy is to break every bite of idea After a while, you have:
+After a while, you have:
 1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**